arron-dunne/harvard-cs50/README.md

 # Harvard University's CS50: Introduction to Computer Science

-Problems and labs from the Harvard University CS50 course.
+Problems and labs from Harvard University's [CS50 course](https://cs50.harvard.edu/x/2022/).

 ## C
 The first half of the course introduces the C programming language and uses it for exercises.
 C is a low-level language and using it helps to understand the fundamentals of progamming and essential concepts.